abigayl3/SQL_Challenges/Case Study #1 Danny's Diner/Case_Solutions.md

 #### Rank All The Things - Recreate the Output
 - Similarly to the question above, I used a left join to return all records from the `sales` table to match with the other tables `menu` and `members`
-- I added the column 'ranking' to match the output by using a case statement and the window function rank so that each customer that is a member has a ranking of their orders based on the order date
+- I added the column 'ranking' to match the output by using a case statement and the window function 'rank' so that each customer that is a member has a ranking of their orders based on the order date
 ```sql
 WITH cte as(
 SELECT